-Are you on the hunt for the SEO marketing statistics for 2022?
-Check out the following stats that are useful for marketers, SEOs, and bloggers.
+Are you on the hunt for the SEO marketing statistics for 2023?
+Check out the following useful stats for marketers, SEOs, and bloggers.

 1. Is SEO an effective strategy for marketers?

-Key takeaway: If you’re planning to invest in SEO, make sure to focus on creating pillar pages and improving your page speed as they work like a charm.
+Key takeaway: If you’re planning to increase traffic to your website, invest in SEO.
+Make sure to focus on creating pillar pages and improving your page speed, as they work like a charm.
 You can also create a solid content marketing strategy to rank well in search engines like Google.